underscoreio/essential-scala/scala-basics/expressions.md

 res17: Byte = 42
 {% endhighlight %}

+### Conditionals

+Conditionals are an essential part of any programming language.
+Scala's `if` statement has the same syntax as Java's.
+One difference in Scala is that a conditional returns a value.

+{% highlight scala %}
+scala> if(true) {
+         42
+       } else {
+         40
+       }
+res45: Int = 42
+{% endhighlight %}

+You can drop the brackets if a single expression follows an arm, and even write a conditional on one line.

+{% highlight scala %}
+scala> if(true) 42 else 40
+res47: Int = 42
+{% endhighlight %}

 ### Operators versus Methods

 In Scala **everything is an object**.
 This means that `Int` and other primitive types in Java are actually objects in Scala.
 If this is the case, then `+`, `-`, and so on should be methods on `Int` not operators.
 Is this correct?
 Yes!